yalopez84/yalopez84/README.md

       -Building effective, integrated, and innovative applications over its datasets, -Revealing the contribution and achievements as LOD which is nowadays a mean to measure the university reputation.
       -University staff improvement.
+             Nahhas, S., Bamasag, O., Khemakhem, M., Bajnaid, N.:
+             Added values of linked data in education: A survey and roadmap.
+             Computers 7(3), 45 (2018)

 #### Linked university platform for The University of Informatics Science
 -Raw data is collected from university repositories and databases and turned into linked datasets.